Wigner's friend's black hole adventure: an argument for complementarity?: Combining extended Wigner's friend paradoxes and black hole cloning

+up to normalization, where we used that Next, Alice's and Bob's labs get scrambled by $V_{BH}$, and Ursula and Wigner apply the decoding map $W_\mathrm{dec}$ to the radiation (which includes both the early and late radiation $E$ and $R$), and thus obtain \cref{eq:Psi_0_step2} after decoding by \cref{eq:coherent_recovery}.
+Ursula next undoes Alice's measurement by applying $U_A^\dagger$ and performs her measurement, where we consider the case where her outcome is $u=-$, giving using that $U_A^\dagger U_A = \mathbb{1}$ and $\bra{-}_{S_A} \bra{0}_{S_B} \ket{\psi_0}_{S_A S_B} =0$, resulting in a probability 0, $p(u=-,b=0)=0$.
+The other probabilities used in Ursula's and Wigner's reasoning are obtained analogously.

-We have thus proved the following no-go theorem. \begin{theorem} If an observer can decode the Hawking radiation from an infalling observer and still get a short message from that observer, sent inside the black hole, an operational contradiction is found if all observers can use quantum theory for predictions. \end{theorem}
+We have thus proved the following no-go theorem. \begin{theorem} If a superobserver can decode the Hawking radiation and coherently reconstruct the quantum state of an infalling observer, and, when falling in, still receive a short message from that observer, sent inside the black hole and assumed to be unaltered by actions outside, an operational contradiction is found with quantum theory's predictions. \end{theorem}

-Compared to usual EWF arguments, here all of $a,b,u,w$ seem available on a single spatial slice, and \Cref{th:theorem_FR_BH} does not require the assumption of absolute outcomes of performed measurements: it involves only empirical correlations accessible to a single observer.
+Compared to usual EWF arguments, here all of the outcomes $a,b,u,w$ seem available on a single spatial slice, as can be seen on \Cref{fig:radiation_mirror_timelike_path}(b), and \Cref{th:theorem_FR_BH} does not require the assumption of absolute outcomes of performed measurements: it involves only empirical correlations accessible to a single observer, made possible by assuming the interior records remain `unaltered by actions outside'.

+If, as suggested in literature on the black hole cloning paradox (see \Cref{sec:BHcloning}), an observer catching the Hawking radiation from an infalling observer $A$ cannot obtain any message inside from $A$ due to time constraints, and so Ursula and Wigner are unable to obtain the outcomes of Alice and Bob inside, then we can still use our protocol to derive another no-go theorem.
+We keep the assumption, that physical records inside the black hole remain unaltered by operations outside, referred to below as $(Ci)$, and formalize the requirement that quantum theory's predictions remain valid for its use by observers through the assumptions $(Cii)$ and $(Ciii)$.

+\begin{theorem} If a superobserver can decode the Hawking radiation and coherently reconstruct the quantum state of an infalling observer, a contradiction is found if (Ci) the outcome records of an observer inside the black hole remain untouched by operations outside, (Cii) observers can make valid Born rule predictions about measurement outcomes (without actually obtaining those outcomes, but where those outcome records remain untouched) and (Ciii) observers who can communicate and meet have to agree on their predictions. \end{theorem}

+To clarify, the content of these theorems is not that a clone exists (which is the cloning paradox~\cite{susskind1994gedanken,hayden2007black}) but that the clone now produces a contradiction at the level of observers' operational probability predictions, rather than merely an incompatibility between two clones within quantum theory.